Blog

 Marrakesh Menara Airport is approximately 6 km from Jemaa el-Fna square.
 By taxi or private car it’s a 10–20 minute drive depending on traffic.

 A metered petit taxi should cost between 50 and 80 MAD during the day.
 At night a 50% surcharge applies, bringing it to around 75–100 MAD.
 Always insist on the meter.
 Some drivers may try to quote flat rates of 150–200 MAD — this is significantly above the fair Marrakech airport taxi price and should be declined.
+For more guidance on dealing with taxi drivers in the city, read our full guide on taxi tips in Marrakech.

 Technically yes, but it is not recommended.
 The city centre is about 6 km away — roughly a 60–75 minute walk — along roads that have no dedicated pedestrian paths, no shade, and heavy traffic.
-While some travelers walk the first 15–20 minutes to reach cheaper city bus stops (5–6 MAD lines), the effort rarely justifies the saving compared to taking Bus Line 19 at 50 MAD directly from the terminal.
+While some travelers walk the first 15–20 minutes to reach cheaper city bus stops (5–6 MAD lines), the effort rarely justifies the saving compared to taking Bus Line 19 at 30 MAD directly from the terminal.

 Yes.
-Bus Line 19 runs from the airport to Jemaa el-Fna for 50 MAD (2026 price).
+Bus Line 19 runs from the airport to Jemaa el-Fna for 30 MAD (May 2026 price).
 The fare is posted clearly at the stop and on the bus.
 The journey takes 35–50 minutes.
 There are also cheaper city buses (5–6 MAD) but these do not stop at the airport — you would need to walk out of the airport grounds first to reach their stops.

 Uber is not available in Marrakesh.
 The main ride-hailing apps operating in the city are Careem and inDrive.
 Both allow you to see the price before booking.